How to Use Leadership Assessments for Effective Team Building

 Step 5: Provide Follow-Up Resources

-Extend the impact of the session through practical follow-up.
+Extend the impact of the team-building session through practical follow-up.
 Share a recap of key takeaways, distribute development resources, such as SIGMA’s Leadership Series, and schedule structured touchpoints — such as monthly team-building check-ins.
-Encourage managers to continue the conversation through regular one-on-one check-ins focused on progress and support.
+Encourage managers to continue the conversation through regular one-on-one check-ins focused on progress, coaching, and support.

 Effective team building requires more than one-off activities or generic group exercises.
 To create lasting cohesion and engagement, sessions must be grounded in insight and aligned with broader development goals.
-The LSP-R is a scientifically-validated tool that brings structure, relevance, and impact to team-building initiatives.
-With SIGMA’s proven process, organizations can deliver a high-value experience that supports leadership development and strengthens team dynamics.
+The LSP-R is a scientifically-validated assessment tool that brings structure, relevance, and impact to team building initiatives.
+With SIGMA’s proven five-step process, organizations can deliver a high-value experience that supports leadership development and strengthens team dynamics.

 Start the Conversation